-- An incorrectly worn seat belt increases the risk of severe injuries. - Before every trip, instruct your passengers to adjust their seat belts properly and to wear them for the whole journey.

-• Read and always observe information and warnings concerning the use of seat belts ⇒ page 23. ■
+- An incorrectly worn seat belt increases the risk of severe injuries. - Before every trip, instruct your passengers to adjust their seat belts properly and to wear them during the trip. - \bullet Read and always observe information and warnings concerning the use of seat belts \Rightarrow page 22. \blacksquare